icaema/icaemas-tweaks/README.md

 Creates a keybind that can switch any hotbar slots with the slots right above in the inventory.

++ Beacon Grid

+Marks where beacons should be placed for optimal grid pattern.

 ## Installation
 To install the plugin into RusherHack, you can follow the instructions on the [RusherHack plugins repository](https://github.com/RusherDevelopment/rusherhack-plugins?tab=readme-ov-file#installation)